RetroDECK/ES-DE/INSTALL-DEV.md

 You open the report with the `scan-view` command which lets you browse it using your web browser.
 Note that the compilation time is much higher when using the static analyzer compared to a normal compilation.
 As well this tool generates a lot of extra files and folders in the build tree, so it may make sense to run it in a separate copy of the source folder to avoid having to clean up all this extra data when the analysis has been completed.

-To build ES with CEC support, add the corresponding option, for example:
+To build ES-DE with CEC support, enable the corresponding option, for example:

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DCEC=on .